 SOFTCOMPLY RISK MANAGER PLUS GUIDE TO IMPORTING RISKS

-Below is the 3 step guide to importing existing hazards to the SoftComply Risk Manager PLUS.
+Following is a 4-step guide to importing your existing hazards to the SoftComply Risk Manager Plus:

-CSV import of existing hazards follows the generic CSV import of JIRA.
-Below is a detailed description of CSV and XLS import of existing hazard analysis to the SoftComply Risk Manager.
-This guide assumes that Microsoft Excel is used.
-Same outcome can be achieved with other spreadsheet managers as well, but intermediate steps in preparing the import file in this guide may differ.
+CSV import of existing hazards (i.e. risks) follows the generic guide on CSV import to JIRA.
+Below is a detailed description of CSV and XLS import of existing hazard analysis to the SoftComply Risk Manager Plus.
+This guide assumes that Microsoft Excel or similar tool is used.
+Same outcome can be achieved with other spreadsheet managers but intermediate steps in preparing the import file in this guide may differ.

 1.2.2.
 Hazards to the column HAZARD.

 1.2.3.
 Hazardous situation descriptions to the column HAZARDOUS SITUATION.

 1.2.4.
 Causes to the column CAUSE.